 Best Ways To Cook A Turkey

-Of course the classic way to cook a turkey is to roast it in the oven, like our Butter & Sage Roast Turkey.
+Of course the classic way to cook a turkey is to roast it in the oven, like our Butter & Sage Roasted Turkey.
 But there are so many different ways to cook a turkey that you have to try!
 Here are a few of our favorite options:

 - Grilled Turkey – an easy step-by-step tutorial for making a juicy turkey right on the grill!